 Unlawful discrimination claims.
-You may be able to deduct, as an adjustment to income on Form 1040, line 36, or Form 1040NR, line 34, rather than as a miscellaneous itemized deduction, attorney fees and court costs for actions settled or decided after October 22, 2004, involving a claim of unlawful discrimination, a claim against the U.S. Government, or a claim made under section 1862(b)(3)(A) of the Social Security Act.
-However, the amount you can deduct on Form 1040, line 36, or Form 1040NR, line 34, is limited to the amount you included in gross income in 2008 for that claim.
+You may be able to deduct, as an adjustment to income on Form 1040, line 36, or Form 1040NR, line 35, rather than as a miscellaneous itemized deduction, attorney fees and court costs for actions settled or decided after October 22, 2004, involving a claim of unlawful discrimination, a claim against the U.S. Government, or a claim made under section 1862(b)(3)(A) of the Social Security Act.
+However, the amount you can deduct on Form 1040, line 36, or Form 1040NR, line 35, is limited to the amount of the judgment or settlement you are including in income for the tax year.
 See Publication 525 for more information.